endigma/unocss-preset-radix/docs/configuration.md

 ### aliases

 A key value object of color aliases in the format `alias: target` that allows you to set aliases for the color palette.
 You cannot set aliases to other aliases.
+You cannot set aliases to `black` or `white`.
+The Alias name can not be a Radix Hue names.
 Alpha variants for aliases are generated automatically, so for then given alias `brand: blue`, an alias `brandA: blueA` will also be generated.

 ### extend

 A boolean that sets whether or not the preset will completely overwrite or merge with the previous palette.
 Default is `false`.

+### useP3Colors

+A boolean that sets whether or not to use the P3 colors.
+Default is `false`.
+Note when using P3 colors, rgb colors are also added as fallbacks.

+### safeListColors

+An array of the Radix UI Colors or Specific shades of a color you'd like to safelist.
+Dark mode and alpha variants are automatically.

+### safeListAliases

+An array of the Aliases you'd like to safelist.
+All 12 shades will be added automatically.
+Dark mode and alpha variants are automatically.
+The aliases should be present in aliases object.

+### onlyOneTheme

+If you only want to use `dark` or `light` theme, set this to `light` or `dark` respectively.
+So, CSS variables for other theme is not added to CSS.
+Default is `undefined`.
+When onlyOneTheme is set to `dark` or `light`, the darkSelector and lightSelector will be ignored and all CSS variables will be added to the :root selector.